 6.3 mi (Douglas Spring)

-This campground is a strong day hike up the Tanque Verde Ridge over 6.9 miles and 3,000 feet of gain.
-Exceptional views can be seen throughout the hike, and habitats change quickly from desert scrub to oak savanna and pine/ juniper woodlands.
+This campground is a strong day hike up the Tanque Verde Ridge over 6.9 miles and 3000 feet of elevation gain.
+Exceptional views can be seen throughout the hike, and habitats change quickly from desert scrub to oak savanna and pine / juniper woodlands.
 Water here is very seasonal, and often dry during the spring and fall.
-Fires are allowed here, only from collecting dead and downed wood.
+Fires are allowed here only from collecting dead and downed wood.

 Built by former Tucson Mayor Levi Manning, this camp was his family's summer home.
-Now it serves as a high elevation (8000 feet) base for many of our fire and natural resource studies.
-A Ranger is stationed here from April- September (normally) and six campsites exist.
-The hike is from 14-18 miles from Tucson, and accumulates from 5500-6500 feet of elevation.
-Extraordinary views and amazing changes in flora and fauna composition exist, passing through riparian zones and dry cliff alike.
+Now, this camp serves as a high elevation base for many of our fire and natural resource studies.
+At 8000 feet, Manning Camp exists in a completely different climate from the desert scrub that we experience down at the Visitor Center.
+There are six campsites here, and the area is mostly shaded by the ponderosa pines, making it a cool escape from the desert sun.
 This area is a savior from the sweltering heat in the valley below, rarely exceeding 85 degrees.
 A perennial water source near the cabin has only dried up twice in Saguaro's history, so water is almost always available.
 A sign leads down to it.
-Fire are a must at night with fire rings as lows typically are below 40 degrees until late-May.
+Fires are a must at night with fire rings as lows typically are below 40 degrees until late May.

 Leave No Trace